This 3 day meeting allows delegates to update their knowledge and understanding of a wide range of topics relevant to general practice.

 Chaired by Jenny Pearce, Trustee, Vision UK

-The role and opportunities for eye clinic liaison officer’s (ECLO's) in supporting people with sight loss - Julian Padmore, Eye Clinic Liaison Officer, Stoke Mandeville Hospital
+The role and opportunities for eye clinic liaison officer’s (ECLO's) in supporting people with sight loss - Ceri Hudson, Eye Clinic Liaison Officer, Musgrove Park Hospital

-Issues of interdisciplinary communication - Jayshree Vasani, Sub-Regional Lead - London Area, Association of British Dispensing Opticians
+Issues of interdisciplinary communication - Jayshree Vasani, Dispensing Optician, London Local Lead, Association of British Dispensing Opticians, Continuing Education and Training Facilitator, Visualise Training and Consultancy, Local Optical Committee Support Unit

 How can ophthalmologists support patients in the clinic and beyond? - Dr Waqaar Shah, Clinical Champion for Eye Health, Royal College of General Practitioners